charushin/CSE573-CVIP-Assignments/README.md

 • Compared the accuracy of the methods using epipoles and epipolar lines.
 • From the point pairs and the given camera matrices the camera center was identified

+## Homework 4
+### Digit Classification using Autoencoders
+•	Studied the working and performance of Sparse Autoencoders using MATLAB’s Tutorial on Autoencoders to classify synthetically generated images of digits.
+•	Tuned hyperparameters to improve the performance of the autoencoder classification network.
+•	Used the network to classify images from MNIST Handwritten images database and commented on generalization